jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If only it was that simple.

 But that's the point.
 To a protagonist, solutions are that simple.
-The hero willing takes the first plunge to show everyone the way and save the community from disaster.
-The prospect of solving a problem is what attracts people to become the hero's supporters.
+The hero willing takes the first plunge to show everyone the way to the community from disaster.
+Strong leadership is what attracts people to become her supporters.

 This unrelenting drive of the good guys forces the antagonists to repeatedly try to stop them.

 No one knows who'll win, which makes the hero all the braver for fighting.
-Both sides—and their supporters—fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.
+Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories create the majic of being a member of something greater than oneself.
 That's why only classic stories become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.

 The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
 But because he wants to be the center of attention without risking anything.
 The selfish hero wants something for nothing.
-With nothing to gain, the selfish hero's followers aren't happy.
+With nothing to gain, the selfish hero's followers, if any, aren't happy.

 It's like he's a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.